 Astrid, the girl with the golden crown, was the thirteenth.
 Wedding vows upon her lips, a tail, glimmering like black basalt, slithered out of a nearby door, and coiled itself around her legs.
-She thought she saw once more that shimmer of sapphire and gold, but as the sun died in the west, she was dragged into the bridal chamber.
+She thought she saw, once more, that shimmer of sapphire and gold but, as the sun died in the west, she was dragged into the bridal chamber.

 “Take off your shift.”
 Her new husband hissed at her, his tail thrashing the stone floor.
 She turned to him, candlelight flickering in his glassy eyes.